Nicolas Höfler

-Nicolas Höfler (born 9 March 1990) is a German professional footballer who plays as a defensive midfielder for Bundesliga club SC Freiburg.
+Nicolas "Chicco" Höfler (born 9 March 1990) is a German former professional footballer who plays as a defensive midfielder for Regionalliga Südwest club SC Freiburg II.
+For most of his career, he played for SC Freiburg.

 Career

 Born in Überlingen, Höfler joined SC Freiburg in 2005 and spent three years in the youth team and a further three in the reserves, before joining 2.
 Bundesliga side Erzgebirge Aue on a two-year loan in July 2011.
 He made his debut a month later, as a substitute for Guido Koçer in a 1–1 draw with Eintracht Braunschweig.

+Höfler was part of Freiburg’s professional squad for 13 years.
+For many years, he was a regular starter in the defensive midfield position.
+His career at the club was seen as a positive example of the “Freiburg way”, which focuses on developing young players, integrating them into the first team, and continuously improving them there.

+On 13 May 2026, Freiburg announced that Höfler would be retiring from professional football at the end of the 2025–26 season.
+On 20 May 2026, Höfler played his last professional match against Aston Villa at the 2025–26 Europa League final match.
+He will continue playing with the second team and set to serve as a senior squad member, passing on his experience to the younger players.